Kirohn-github/Tokyo_Ghoul_Game/README.md

 # Tokyo_Ghoul_Game
 It is a game who is based on Tokyo Ghoul.
+The name of this game is **Endless Night**.